-Averted in the Honest Reviews, where he talks about subjects he liked or about movies he disagrees with most of the people; in those cases he pointed the flaws but still explained his opinions).
-To make his points more clear with a divisive movie, he uses "The Good, The Bad, and The Ugly" format to separate the good points, the fails and the aspects that could have been done better, applied for the reviews of the Green Lantern movie, Iron Man 2, Thor, The Incredible Hulk and the Nolan Dark Knight movies.
+Averted in the Honest Reviews, where he talks about subjects he liked or about movies he disagrees with most of the people; in those cases he pointed the flaws but still explained his opinions.
+To make his points clearer with a divisive movie, he uses "The Good, The Bad, and The Ugly" format to separate the good points, the bad parts and the aspects that could have been done better, applied for the reviews of the Green Lantern movie, Iron Man 2, Thor, The Incredible Hulk and the Nolan Dark Knight movies.

 He did note that while he didn't find most of the remake of Halloween (2007) scary, he did admit the death of Mr. Strode did catch him off guard and gave Rob Zombie credit for the scene.

 In his "Top 10 Crossover Battles of the Years", he admitted that, while he does think the Alien vs Predator movie sucked, the actual battles inside it were still pretty awesome.

 He started making videos inspired by The Nostalgia Critic, in hopes to be selected by Channel Awesome.

 In-Universe also is how his powers and surroundings work: He's chosen to have the Blockbuster Buster's powers in behalf of the fanboy base of the cinema industry, giving him elements from other movies like props (a Mjolnir replica, a sonic screwdiver, unibeams, swords, etc), assistance (his sidekicks, a JARVIS in his apartment, etc).

 Berserk Button: On his review of Catwoman, at the end he starts a rampage through all the other movies he had reviewed at that time.